Watch an F1 car face off against a rugby pack

-A Formula One car versus eight rugby players doesn't sound like a very fair fight, does it?
-An 800bhp, state-of-the-art speed machine that can hit well over 300kph versus eight human males made of nothing more advanced than skin, muscle and bone.
+A Formula Onecar versus eight rugby players – doesn’t sound like a very fair fight, does it?
+A 750 brake horsepower, state-of-the-art speed machine that can hit well over 200mph versus eight humanoids made of nothing more advanced than skin, muscle and bone.

-To achieve the world first, the team built a specially-engineered scrum machine, which the RB8 would push against Bath Rugby's first string pack, with battle set to commence in the grounds of the team's beautiful Farleigh House training facility.
+Using a specially-altered scrum machine to achieve this world first, the RB8 would push against Bath Rugby’s first string pack, with battle set to commence in the grounds of the team’s beautiful Farleigh House training facility.

 Not wanting to pull any punches, Red Bull Racing even brought down three-time F1 race winner Daniel Ricciardo to handle the driving.

-Both car and driver were changed by their experience: one of the most down-to-Earth F1 drivers, Ricciardo enjoyed throwing a ball around with the Bath Rugby team after they'd finished scrumming.
+Known for being one of the most down-to-Earth F1 drivers, Daniel enjoyed throwing a ball around with the Bath Rugby team after they'd finished their unique challenge.

-"I respect them a lot as athletes," Ricciardo told RedBull.com.
-"They're big, powerful, they get up from big hits and they know that's part of it."
+"I respect them a lot as athletes," Daniel told RedBull.com.
+"They’re big, powerful, they get up from big hits and they know that’s part of it."

 Daniel Ricciardo on F1 Scrum...